Pintxos Heaven: a round up of the best Pintxos in San Sebastian

-Mind the strong tourist following at La Cuchara, but this little, hidden-away bar just off the main street puts a modern spin on classic Pintxos and other Basque-favourites.
+Mind the crowds and strong tourist following at La Cuchara, but this little, hidden-away bar just off the main street puts a modern spin on classic Pintxos and other Basque-favourites.
 Everything is cooked fresh to order and you will hear repeated shouts from the bar-keeper for more of the house speciality, Braised Veal Cheeks in Red Wine (Carrilera) to be cooked.
 Slow-cooked, meaty goodness that just melts away in the mouth.
-Also excellent are the Pressed Pig’s Ear (Oreja de Cerdo Pensada) and their Roasted Foie Gras with Apple Compote (Foie Gras con Compota de Manzana).
+Also excellent are Leiza’s Beer Roasted Suckling Pig with Quince (Cochinillo de Leiza) and the Roasted Foie Gras with Apple Compote (Foie Gras con Compota de Manzana).

 La Vina (Calle 31 de Agosto, 3)

 There’s decent savoury options here aplenty, but La Vina’s piece de resistance is their Tarte de Queso – the best Basque-style cheesecake in town!
 Baked till caramelised on the outside… still soft and creamy on the inside, dee-licious.